PowerShell/whatsnew/README.md

 ## NOTE

 This is a prototype for the draft [RFC #317](https://github.com/PowerShell/PowerShell-RFC/pull/317).
-We are not taking issues or PRs at this time.
-Please comment on the draft RFC.
+We welcome your feedback in this repository.